JoHaile/Game-Sphere/README.md

 Usage

-- Browse and filter games by platform, genre, or release date.
+- Browse and filter games by genre.
-- Check critic scores and user ratings before making a purchase.
+- Check critic scores, platform, release date and user ratings.
 - Read detailed descriptions to understand the gameplay.

 Technologies Used